Our register has been developed since 1994, and the Information Specialist maintains it periodically through:

 All reports of controlled trials relevant to the scope of this group (whether randomisation is described or implied) are acquired, coded and included in our Study-Based Register.
 This register, therefore, contains some quasi-random studies and trials that do not make the allocation procedure explicit.
-Currently, it also contains non-clinical studies where physiological outcomes are recorded in preference to clinical measures.
+Currently, it also contains controlled studies where physiological outcomes are recorded in preference to clinical outcomes.
 It does not contain studies where before and after or single-group design has been used.

 The register is maintained using MeerKat 1.6, which stores references as studies, and it gets updated daily.
 The group also uses the Cochrane Register of Studies (CRS) to deliver some records to the Cochrane Central Register of Controlled Trials (CENTRAL).
-Because of copyrighted materials and lack of technological support in CRS for some languages such as the Chinese language, and lack of study-based register functions, CENTRAL covers only about 20% of our register's references.
+Because of copyrighted materials, lack of technological support in CRS for some languages such as the Chinese language, and lack of study-based register functions, CENTRAL covers only about 20% of our register's references.